MicrosoftDocs/security/compass/identity-videos-and-decks.md

 description: "Provides guidance on identity and access management."
 ---

-# Microsoft security architecture recommendations module: Identity and access management
+# Microsoft Security Best Practices module: Identity and access management
 Identity and access management is critical to both security assurances as an access control as well as enterprise enablement of applications and services.

 The following videos provide guidance on identity and access management.
 To download the PowerPoint slides associated with these videos, click [download presentation slides](https://docs.microsoft.com/microsoft-365/downloads/security-compass-presentation.pptx).